B i o g r a p h y

 Stephen Newlove solo tenor - concert performer

 Stephen Newlove was born in Great Driffield, East Yorkshire and sang as a chorister in Beverley Minster before studying for a music degree at Huddersfield, followed by a Masters in composition at the University of Hull.
-As an experienced singer in the choirs of York Minster, Chester and Manchester Cathedrals, Stephen has broadcast on radio and television and featured on a number of acclaimed recordings.
+As an experienced singer in the choirs of York Minster, Chester and Manchester Cathedrals, Stephen regularly broadcasts on radio and television and has featured on a number of acclaimed recordings.
 He has also sung with the Britten Singers.

 Stephen repertoire covers all eras of music from the renaissance through to the twentieth century; from Monteverdi to Maxwell Davies.
 Solo engagements include Monteverdi Vespers of 1610 with the Orchestra of the Golden Age and His Majesty’s Sagbutts and Cornetts, arias in Bach St John Passion with the English Haydn Orchestra and Mass in B minor with Manchester Camerata, Evangelist in St Matthew and John Passions, arias and Evangelist in Christmas Oratorio, Magnificat plus numerous Bach cantatas.